AmokSolderer/APC/README.md

 ### Special features

 * Hardware extensions interface.
 The pinout is compatible to the Sound Overlay Solenoid Board used in games like Whirlwind, but it is upgraded a bit to support all kind of self made hardware
-* A socket for a Raspberry Pi which can be used to run PinMame on the APC board
+* A socket for a Raspberry Pi which can be used to run PinMame on the APC board.
+With this you can run the original ROM code on your APC.
 * [PinMameExceptions](https://github.com/AmokSolderer/APC/blob/V00.31/DOC/PinMame_howto.md#programming-exceptions) are game specific code blocks that act like a man-in-the-middle between the game HW and PinMame.
 That means even if your game is running in PinMame you can still introduce some changes.
 Take a look at my [Jungle Lord video](https://www.youtube.com/watch?v=bbfhH_-gMfE) or my [Comet ball saver](https://youtu.be/JbgMa_pn0Lo) to see how a few lines of code can change a game dramatically.

 Typical examples for the use of PinMameExceptions are: